 We are dedicated to creating long-term stockholder value.
 It is our policy to conduct our business with integrity and a commitment to providing value to our customers and consumers.
 All of our corporate governance materials, including our corporate governance guidelines, our code of conduct for directors, officers and employees, our Audit Committee charter and our Corporate Governance and Compensation Committee charter, are published under the Corporate Governance section within the Investor Relations portion of our website at www.bellring.com.
-Information on our website does not constitute part of (and shall not be deemed incorporated by reference in) this proxy statement.
+Information on our website does not constitute part of (and shall not be deemed incorporated by reference in) this proxy statement or any other document we file with the SEC.
 Our Board of Directors regularly reviews these materials, Delaware law, the rules and listing standards of the NYSE and SEC rules and regulations, as well as best practices suggested by recognized governance authorities, and modifies our corporate governance materials as warranted.